artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/40_polling-approach.gif" caption="Figure 6.8 Polling test containers for results. " >}}

 An issue with this approach is that k6 consumes a large amount of memory when test results are written to a file.
-Every virtual user simulated by k6 stores a copy of its individual test result file in memory.
+Every virtual user simulated by k6 stores a copy of its test result file in memory.
 This presented a problem because larger tests depleted the container memory prematurely and terminated the container.
 Even if k6 did not have this memory issue, the challenge of aggregation remained unsolved.

 {{< figure src="../assets/41_streaming-to-telegraf.gif" caption="Figure 6.9 Streaming-based approach using Telegraf. " >}}

 A streaming-based approach was then considered.
 Instead of bi-directional communication, a streaming approach entails a one-way data flow in near real-time.
-Each individual load test container sends data, as it is generated, to a single server.
+Each load testing container sends data, as it is generated, to a single server.
 The server is configured to combine the results received at a regular time interval.
 After evaluating a number of data aggregation solutions, a tool called Telegraf was determined to be the right fit for Artemis.

 {{< figure src="../assets/42_what-is-telegraf.png" caption="Figure 6.10 Example of Telegraf aggregating data points. " >}}

-Telegraf is an open source data collection agent that is written in Go.
+Telegraf is an open-source data collection agent that is written in Go.
 It has no external dependencies and has minimal memory requirements.
 Telegraf includes dozens of built-in plugins that the user can activate as needed for their specific use case.
-These plugins provide a wide range of input, processing, aggregation and output functionality.
+These plugins provide a wide range of input, processing, aggregation, and output functionality.

-Telegraf has the ability to receive data in **line protocol** **format** making it compatible with k6, which is able to output data in the same format through a built-in plugin.
+Telegraf can receive data in **line protocol** **format** making it compatible with k6, which can output data in the same format through a built-in plugin.
 Telegraf’s BasicStats and Quantile plugins calculate the mean, min, max, count, and sum, as well as percentile values, of all the incoming data.
 These metrics are important for accurately representing the test results as a whole.

 Telegraf was chosen since it permitted Artemis to stream the data from every single container running a k6 load test to a central location.
 The Telegraf container was configured to aggregate the incoming data every ten seconds, and then insert it into a database for long-term storage.
-A ten second window was determined to substantially reduce the amount of raw data that needed to be stored while retaining meaningful insights in the test results.
+A ten-second window was determined to substantially reduce the amount of raw data that needed to be stored while retaining meaningful insights into the test results.

 #### 6.3.3 Challenge: Container communication

 Having determined that Telegraf was Artemis’ best option for addressing the problem of data aggregation, the next problem to tackle was how to make the Telegraf container reachable by the numerous test containers executing `artemis.js` and running the user’s tests with k6.

-While all of Artemis’ containers run on a single VPC, the serverless nature of the implementation means that container instances get spun up and torn down on demand and the private and public IP addresses of the Telegraf container change whenever a new instance of Telegraf is created.
+While all of Artemis’ containers run on a single VPC, the serverless nature of the implementation means that container instances get spun up and torn down on demand, and the private and public IP addresses of the Telegraf container change whenever a new instance of Telegraf is created.
 A straightforward way for the current instance of the Telegraf container to be reachable by all of the test containers was needed.

 {{< figure src="../assets/44_route53.png" caption="Figure 6.11 Setting and receiving an IP address from Route 53. " >}}